int0h/promise-decorators/readme.md

 Explanation
 ---
 Promises help a developer to work with asyncrous code in JavaScript.
-They represent a value which will be available later.
+They represent value which will be available later.
 And we can do something at that moment via `then`, `catch`.
 Let's take a look at wikipedia search exmple:

 ```js
 function outputData(data){